Turkish Fragments: Structure

-All of the movements use material drawn from Azerbaijani, Turkish, Uzbek and Kazakh folk music.
+All movements use material drawn from Azerbaijani, Turkish, Uzbek and Kazakh folk music.
 The Turkish fragments contain dominant chimes strings and beats.
 The Caravan has a steady ambitious beat and a characteristic Turkish melody that goes on for the entire piece and the loudest of all the Fragments.
 At Rest is rhythmic but tranquil, with a central section of a livelier nature.
 Night is a peaceful, more quiet part and respects its name; it has plenty of Turkish melodies and also has a central, livelier section.
 Festival closes this suite.
 It consists of a dance, sounds upbeat and at times peaceful.

 Notable recordings

 Notable recordings of this suite include: